 anyhow = "1.0"

-Ensure that you are using the latest versions of the crates for compatibility and performance.
+Ensure that you are using the latest versions of these crates for compatibility and performance.

 Installing tesseract

-Before we can use the Rust bindings, we need to install Tesseract on our system.
+Before using the Rust bindings, install Tesseract on your system.

 On Ubuntu/Debian